craftercms/docs/source/site-administrators/publishing-and-status.rst

 Publish by Commit ID(s)
 -----------------------

 Crafter Studio also allows the user to publish commits from sandbox repository by commit id.
+Publish by commit ID(s) must be used for changes made via direct git actions against the repository or pulled from a remote repository.

 .. image:: /_static/images/site-admin/site-config-publish-commit-id.png
     :alt: Site Config Publishing - Publish by Commit ID(s)
 	:align: center

+|

+   .. include:: /includes/git-changes-note.rst

+|

 To publish by commit id, let's use a site created using the Website Editorial blueprint and follow the steps below: